akvelon/DnA_accelerators/dataflow/flex-templates/salesforce-to-bigquery/README.md

 gcloud builds submit . --tag ${TARGET_GCR_IMAGE}:latest
 ```

-#### Template Parameters
+#### <a id="multi-language-template-params"></a>Template Parameters
 To deploy the pipeline, you should refer to the template file and pass the
 [parameters](https://cloud.google.com/dataflow/docs/guides/specifying-exec-params#setting-other-cloud-dataflow-pipeline-options)
 required by the pipeline.

+Starting from Beam 2.42, `RunInference` class supports `withExtraPackages` method to install your packages in both the construction-time and execution-time environment.
+This approach could be used instead of providing expansion service.
+This is a recommended option if you don't need additional customization and all of your packages are available in pip.
+However, for use cases that require more significant customization, a custom expansion service must be used.

 The template requires the following parameters:
 - `referenceName` - This will be used to uniquely identify this source.
 - `loginUrl` - Salesforce endpoint to authenticate to.
 Example: *'https://MyDomainName.my.salesforce.com/services/oauth2/token'*.
 - `SObjectName` - Salesforce object to pull supported by CDAP Salesforce Streaming Source.
 - `pushTopicName` - name of the push topic that was created from query for some sObject.
 This push topic should have enabled *pushTopicNotifyCreate* property.
-  If push topic with such name doesn't exist, then new push topic for provided **'sObjectName'** will be created automatically.
+  If push topic with such name doesn't exist, then a new push topic for provided **'sObjectName'** will be created automatically.
 - `outputTableSpec` - Big Query table spec to write the output to.
 The table scheme you can find in [salesforce_opportunity_anomaly_detection_scheme.json](/src/main/resources/bigquery-tables/salesforce_opportunity_anomaly_detecton_scheme.json)
 - `outputDeadLetterTable` - The dead-letter table to output to within BigQuery in \<project-id\>:\<dataset\>.\<table\> format.
 The table scheme you can find in [deadletter_table_scheme.json](/src/main/resources/bigquery-tables/deadletter_table_scheme.json)
 - `modelUri` - Model URI for Python ML RunInference.
 - `paramsUri` - Params URI for Python ML RunInference.
 - `encoderUri` - Encoder URI for Python ML RunInference.

-The template allows for the user to supply the following optional parameters:
+The template allows the user to supply the following optional parameters:
 - `pullFrequencySec` - delay in seconds between polling for new records updates.
 - `startOffset` - inclusive start offset from which the reading should be started.
 - `secretStoreUrl` - URL to Salesforce credentials in HashiCorp Vault secret storage in the format